reyk/openiked/README.md

 PFKEYv2 flow implementation (SADB) and message passing between kernel and iked.
 Current known limitations are:

-* Acquire Mode:
-The SADB_ACQUIRE PFKEYv2 message is not implemented for KAME-based stacks.

 * VPN traffic leakage prevention:
 Automatic blocking of IPv6 traffic is not working on KAME-bases stacks.